 A hold will be placed on your account and you will not be able to register for further classes, add or drop classes, get transcripts or grades.
 For health occupations students, missed deadlines jeopardize placement in the intended program.

 Paper records are kept for 10 years for most students and for 5 years for Nursing, Practical Nursing, Paramedic and Medical Assistant students per the Massachusetts Statewide Records Retention Schedule.
 Electronic records are kept for many years but may not include all the information you may need.
-You should always make copies of your health records before submitting them for your own records.
+You should always make copies of your health documents for your own records before submitting them to GCC.